 - Individual counseling: offered on a short-term basis for a variety of student concerns

-- Consultation: working with parents, guardians and teachers is a key part to the school counselor’s role as an advocate for students and their success in school
+- Consultation: working with parents, guardians, and teachers is a key part of the school counselor’s role as an advocate for students and their success in school